-- (f) Black olive tree removal and replacement.
-The following policies, standards, and requirements shall be applicable to the removal and replacement of black olive trees in the City. - 1.
-Private property removal.
+- (e) Replacement requirements for specimen trees.
+In the event that replacement is not feasible on-site, then alternative off-site replacement shall be required, or, as a last alternative, there shall be a contribution made to the City tree trust fund for the full equivalent value of the replacement tree or trees.
+This trust fund shall be administered by the City Council so as to insure the prompt planting of replacement trees in an area as closely adjacent as is reasonably possible to the area from which a specimen tree was properly removed. - (f) Black olive tree removal and replacement.
+The following policies, standards, and requirements shall be applicable to the removal and replacement of black olive trees in the City. - Private property removal.
 If a property owner wishes to remove a black olive tree from a private property site, the existing tree removal procedures in this ordinance must be followed.
 Mitigation will be in accordance with existing rules and standards if the tree is not causing damage to the subject property.
-However, the amount of mitigation required may be reduced by one-half if, in the sole discretion of the Public Works Department, the subject tree is causing damage to the subject property.
+However, the amount of mitigation required may shall be reduced by one-half if, in the sole discretion of the as determined by the Building Official and the Public Works Department, the subject tree is causing damage to the subject property.
 In all cases, the property owner shall bear the full cost of removal and disposal of the removed tree.
-As a condition of removal, the property owner and the City must reach an agreement for the replacement of the removed black olive tree with a City approved tree or for the payment of the required mitigation amount into the City Tree Fund prior to the removal of the specimen tree. - 2.
+As a condition of removal, the property owner and the City must reach an agreement for the replacement of the removed black olive tree with a City approved tree or for the payment of the specimen tree. - 2.
 Public property removal.
 If a property owner requests the removal of a black olive tree from the City swale or right-of-way property, the decision regarding the removal shall be at the sole and exclusive discretion of the Public Works Department.
-If removal is permitted, the City shall pay for the cost of removal and disposal of the removed tree, and the adjacent property owner shall be required to pay one-half of the required mitigation for the removed tree prior to the removal of the tree.
-In addition to the foregoing, the established policy of the City in regard to the removal of black olive trees from public property mandates that no more than 20 such trees shall be removed during any fiscal year of the City and that the City will replace all removed trees during its annual Black Olive Tree Replacement Program. - (g) Exemption from relocation replacement and contribution requirements.
-An applicant may be exempt from the relocation, replacement and contributions previously set forth herein under the following conditions: - 1.
-Subject to the review and approval of the City Public Works Department, and upon the submittal of a statement from a landscape architect registered in the state, or from an accredited graduate forester, which indicates that a specimen tree, due to disease, condition, growth habit or any other reasonable botanical factor, does not provide the aesthetic or environmental contribution associated with the specimen tree.
-Said statement shall include the specific reason(s) for the claimed exemption.
+If removal is permitted, the City shall pay for the cost of removal and disposal of the removed tree, and the adjacent property owner shall be required to pay one half full amount of the required mitigation for the removed tree prior to the removal of the removal of black olive trees from public property mandates that no more than 20 such trees shall be removed during any fiscal year of the City and that the City will replace all removed trees during its annual Black Olive Tree Replacement Program. - (g) Exemption from relocation replacement and contribution requirements.
+An applicant may be exempt from the relocation, replacement and contributions previously set forth herein under the following conditions: - Subject to the review and approval of the City Public Works Department, and upon the submittal of a statement from a landscape architect registered in the state, or from an accredited graduate forester, which indicates that a specimen tree, due to disease, condition, growth habit or any other reasonable botanical factor, does not provide the aesthetic or environmental contribution associated with the specimen tree.
+Said statement shall include the specific reason(s) for the claimed exemption. - 2.
+When preservation of the specimen tree would cause an unreasonable risk to existing property.